divyanshusharma3031/github-demo/README.md

 ## Introduction

-This is a github demo course material.
+This is a github demo course material and bonuses section.

 ## Purpose